90s and small thunderstorm chance before 100-degree weekend

 DENVER (KDVR) — The Pinpoint Weather Team is forecasting a hot Friday in the mid-90s with a 10% chance of thunderstorms, while the monsoons take a break.

-The mountains can expect a 10-20% chance of t-storms with highs in the 80s.
+The mountains can expect a 10-20% chance of thunderstorms with highs in the 80s.

 Saturday is totally dry with highs around 100.
 The record is 98 set in 2021.
 Sunday is mostly dry with highs around 100 again.
 The record is 102 set in 2016.